Skip to main content

 • Additional setbacks for wells, property lines, structures, and public water supply sources

-Tidal, estuarine, and coastal parcels face the mean higher high water benchmark; inland waters use mean annual high water.
-Alaska's extensive coastline and heavy emphasis on water quality drives these strict distance requirements.
+For tidal, estuarine, and coastal areas, the mean higher high water mark is used, while inland waters use the mean annual high water.
+Alaska's long coastline and focus on water quality require these strict distance rules.

 Permafrost and Deep-Freeze Engineering